 The bleeding disorders and procoagulant therapeutics group is responsible for maintaining a portfolio of WHO International Standards for potency assignment to therapeutic concentrates and plasma standards used in the treatment and diagnosis of haemostasis disorders.
-The group is accredited to EN ISO 17025 to carry out European batch release on Virus Inactivated (VI) Human Plasma, and performs research to support these standardisation and control activities.
+The group is accredited to EN ISO 17025 to carry out National batch release on Virus Inactivated (VI) Human Plasma, and performs research to support these standardisation and control activities.
 We also have research interests in external factors, such as bacterial virulence proteins, that modulate physiological haemostasis processes and cause disease.

 We produce standards to support bleeding disorder diagnosis and therapy.
 See our full list of haemostasis standards